 Similarly, the process for the selection of organizational priorities stems from the strategic planning process.
 This process includes input from all stakeholders, including the agency's customer base.
-Senior leaders have set the citizen-client as the key organizational priority.
-Appropriate strategic goals have been set by agency staff to meet this priority.
+Senior leaders have set the client as the key organizational stakeholder priority.
+Appropriate strategic goals have been set by the agency to meet this priority.
 Furthermore, senior leaders have identified outcomes for all clients in achieving the agency's overarching goals.
 These have been communicated through the local provider network committee structure, through the county planning process, and through other agency communication tools.
 Senior leaders have set a clear direction, clear values, and realistic goals and objectives to address the agency mission.
 All organizational priorities are identified and implemented to support the overarching goal.
 Feedback from internal and external customers makes the process dynamic and assists the agency in making mid-year changes, if needed.

 1.1.b.
 In addition, performance expectations are identified, deployed, and communicated through the county planning process, technical assistance requests, independent peer reviews, coordinated county reviews (CCRs), internal Medicaid audits, and the contractual/grant program process.
 Again, all of the aforementioned channels have been utilized to communicate performance expectations as well as to ensure accountability.
-DAODAS tracks individual provider performance through the use of contract objectives and the GPRA, now known as National Outcomes Measures (NOMs) for both prevention and treatment programs.
+DAODAS tracks individual provider performance through the use of contract objectives and the GPRA, now known as National Outcome Measures (NOMs) for both prevention and treatment programs.
+Additionally, these are reviewed on a quarterly basis by the department's Division of Program Accountability and during the annual CCR process.